googleworkspace/java-classroom-addon/README.md

 keystore file, update the `application.properties` `server.ssl.key-store=<PATH_TO_KEYSTORE>` property for the specific module that you would like to run with the relative path to the keystore.
 For example, if you create the keystore file in the parent directory, update application.properties to `server.ssl.key-store=../keystore-file-name.p12`.
-Ensure that you add the path to the keystore in the parent directory's `.gitignore` or the module's `.gitignore` to make sure it is not accidentally pushed to a remote repository.
+Ensure that you add the path to the keystore in the top level directory's `.gitignore` to make sure it is not accidentally pushed to a remote repository.
 Lastly, the `domain_name` in the mkcert command above is the domain you will be running the project on (for example, `localhost`).